 Before moving to Alaska, my knowledge of and support for oiled sea creatures was limited to the segments on television mentioning a far-off destination that didn’t relate to me.
 Once I stood upon the gravelly beaches near Valdez, watching a family of sea otters crunching on clams and a pod of whales come blowing along the channel, my perspective changed.
 It all mattered.

-It’s National Sea Otter Awareness Week, and in cooperation with Dawn, the makers of the dish soap formula that helped save hundreds of soiled and oiled birds and mammals during that 1989 spill, I am again thrilled to share a very special opportunity to get to know these amazing critters.
+It’s National Sea Otter Awareness Week officially was in September, but I love them all year round; so in cooperation with Dawn, the makers of the dish soap formula that helped save hundreds of soiled and oiled birds and mammals during that 1989 spill, I am again thrilled to share a very special opportunity to get to know these amazing critters.